The Polish Colony in Harbin, Manchuria

 The first railway bridge spans the Songhua River in Harbin

 Stanisław Kierbedź designed the first railway bridge over the Songhua River in Harbin.
-The bridge opened in 1901 and still exists as a protected monument.
-This bridge is known as the Binzhou Railway Bridge.
+Opened in 1901, this structure—known as the Binzhou Railway Bridge—remains a protected monument today.

 It is a major tourist attraction of the city and is accessible to pedestrians.